 Dick’s Details.
 They take your mind off your mind.

-“On The Prowl” is one of the stories in the lovin touch Personal Audio CD.
-It’s in the current podcast.
-If you like it, you can just keep the podcast.
-Or if you want a fresh copy, just and check out the lovin touch icon on the home page.
+The Quiet Man’s Woman is the title of that story from my Night Connections spoken word CD.
+If you like it you can just keep the current podcast at www.dicksummer.com/podcast .
+Or if you want a fresh copy, just check out the Night Connections Icon on the home page.